York Castle Museum

 Kirkgate can host seated banquets for up to 70 guests with the tables arranged on the main street.
 Alternatively, we can host buffet receptions for larger numbers.

-Friends, family and colleagues will all appreciate the wonderful atmosphere of an evening on Kirkgate.
 We can help to organise food, drink, music and entertainment to suit your needs and guarantee an unforgettable evening for you and your guests.
 Take a look at the practical details here.